duckietown/docs-brown/book/doc-sky/70-localization-slam-project/10-local-background.md

 In answers.md provide answers to the following questions

 ## Problem 1 - Localization Theory Questions

-Q1- What is the importance of particle filters in Monte Carlo Localization?
+Q1- What is the advantage of particle filters relative to the Gaussian representation used by the Kalman filter?

 Q2- Can Monte Carlo Localization approximate any distribution?
 If no, explain why?
 If yes, describe what controls the nature of approximation?